StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 - **Reference:** MTBS Data Access: Fire Level Geospatial Data.
 (2022, February - last revised).
 MTBS Project (USDA Forest Service/U.S. Geological Survey).
 Data accessed June 1, 2023.
 Available for download from [Post-Wildfire Recovery](https://github.com/AreteY/post-wildfire-recovery) repository as [Release v1.0.1](https://github.com/AreteY/post-wildfire-recovery/releases) ```chimtops2-boundary```.
 Original source: https://mtbs.gov/direct-download.

+## Project Workflow
+Post-wildfire vegetation regrowth analysis is performed for a 36.35 km2 area within the burn perimeter in Great Smokey Mountains.
+Regrowth dynamics is characterized using Vegetation Indices (such as NBR, NDVI, NDMI, MSI) and Canopy Height Models(CHMs) of difference.
+Each index and CHM was calculated in a separate file of GEE project.
+Then all the code from GEE was duplicated in separated .ipynb files and saved in the ```notebooks``` folder of this repository.
+To run the original GEE workflow just follow this link - **not availible yet**.
+To reproduce the analysis on your computer follow instructions below.

 ## Run the workflow
 ### Google Earth Engine
-First, visit [Google Earth Engine](https://earthengine.google.com/) official web-page to learn more about GEE and GEE Code Editor.
+First, visit [Google Earth Engine](https://earthengine.google.com/) official web-page to learn more about GEE and [GEE Code Editor](https://developers.google.com/earth-engine/guides/playground).
 GEE Code Editor is a web-based IDE for the Earth Engine JavaScript API.
-This repository includes .ipynb files containg JS code for analysing and plotting reflectance data.
-You can find these files in the **notebooks** folder.
+Detailed [documentation and guides](https://developers.google.com/earth-engine/) are written for all objects and methods which can be used for JavaScipt in the Code Editor or for Python in Colab (where applicable).

 ### Python environment
-To run Python files you need to have python environment installed on your computer.
+To run .ipynb and other python files you need to have python environment installed on your computer.
 To learn how to install a conda environment from a .yml file that contains a list of desired Python packages visit [this page](https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-python-conda-earth-analytics-environment/).

 ### Project Workflow
+This repository includes .ipynb files containg JavaScript code from GEE for analysing and plotting NEON and Landsat data.
+You can find these .ipynb files in the ```notebooks``` folder.

 **Attention!** Project workflow is subject to update.
 To see a proposal section and preliminary results clone this repository and run the *vegetation_regrowth_analysis_blog.ipynb* notebook.